Digital Connecting Corps

 Expand dropdown

-Students at both universities will fill sign an Agreement Form attesting that they are committing to this project for at least one semester.
+Students sign an Agreement Form attesting that they are committing to this project for at least one semester.
 Students will also complete an I-9, Background Check, Student Handbook Review, and Data Security/Confidentiality Review prior to their start date.

 • Resources